-While looking for off-campus housing, find out how far the place you are considering is from your school and if public transportation is available and accessible.
-Google provides extensive maps of the U.S. and you can use it to check what transportation options you have to and from your school.
+While looking for off-campus housing, find out how far the place you are considering is from the University and if public transportation is available and accessible.
+Google provides extensive maps of the U.S. and you can use it to check what transportation options you have to and from UF.